-Please follow this link to view pictures of the choir and its activities in 2015/16.
+Please follow this link to view pictures of the choir and its activities in a typical year.

 The children’s choir, at Stamford All Saints’ Church, was re-established in September 2014.
-The choir has steadily grown in numbers over the first two years and there are currently thirteen members.
+The choir has steadily grown in numbers over the first two years and there are currently sixteen members.

 Singing “Joseph and the Amazing Technicolor Dreamcoat